Public History Alumni

 In 2011, I collaborated with two colleagues to produce an exhibit titled "Becoming a Son of Great Barrington: W.E.B.
 Du Bois."
 The exhibit was displayed in the lobby of the Triplex Cinema in Great Barrington until the spring of 2013.
 In the summer of 2011, I was an intern for the National Baseball Hall of Fame in Cooperstown, NY.
 I'll be working with the Curator of History and Research to help develop future exhibitions.

-Currently, I'm working at the Mystic Seaport Museum as a Supervisor of Interpretation.
-I will be hiring, training, and evaluating the job performance of a portion of their guide staff.
-I'll also be developing some new initiatives to evaluate and improve the visitor experience, and make exhibits more accessible and visitor-friendly.
+From 2013 to 2016 I worked as Supervisor of Interpretation at the Mystic Seaport Museum where I hired, trained, and evaluated the job performance of a portion of their guide staff.
+I also worked developing some new initiatives to evaluate and improve the visitor experience, and make exhibits more accessible and visitor-friendly.
+As of October 2016 I am the Director of Interpretation at Mystic Seaport.

 Emily Oswald (2012) | Ph.D.
 Candidate, University of Oslo